hawkprimarch/Travel-layout-project/README.md

 ### Description

-Layout of the adaptive main page of the site for practice, resources, rights and lessons belong to https://webcademy.ru/
+Layout of the adaptive main page of the site for practice.

+Resources, rights and lessons belong to https://webcademy.ru/

 ### Result: